A dive into Paris’ unique interior design showrooms and boutiques

 Located in Le Marais, the three level shop, isn’t like just any interior design outlet… It is maybe the most renowned concept store in Paris — especially after the closing of Colette.
 Visiting for the first time, you’ll quickly feel at home, with products ranging from clothing and high-tech, to furniture.
 With one of their latest projects, le Pied-à-Terre, the French institution even went one step further and turned a whole apartment on rue Beaumarchais, into one of the best showrooms in the capital.
 Oh, and if you’re in the mood for a snack, have a taste of one of Merci’s three restaurants : the Cinéma Café, the Used Book Café, and La Cantine.

 What happens when five French designers — in order to showcase their excellent work — assemble in a shared space?
 Luckily, the handful of architects and designers all have complementary skills, and their scaled collaboration came together in great style.
-From woodworking or upholstery to tapestry or tableware, Manufacture has a clean 360 view of how the chic, modern interior should look like.
-Is it even possible to disagree?
+From woodworking or upholstery to tapestry or tableware, Manufacture has a clean 360 view of how chic, modern interiors should look like.

 The house was created in 1977 by Aude Clément, who was then, a journalist.
 After years of good business and some financial difficulties, her venture unfortunately had to come to an end.
 But twelve years later, the designer dived into a new venture, with the opening of a tableware and table arts gallery.
 A second one quickly followed and both her addresses were renamed Au Bain Marie.
 On the left bank, Aude is a genuine reference.
 “It would be too bad to cook beautiful meals and not have them served on a beautiful table”, Aude explains.
 She creates all of the collections herself — when she’s not, she’s reproducing old classics — and it seems to be attractive to everyone.
 With the rise of DIY culture, more and more people are feeling the heat of Au Bain Marie.